-After submitting an application, the PI is required to immediately notify the Neilsen Foundation if an application to another funding source is submitted or notification is received from another funding source that a substantially similar application has been conditionally approved for funding.
+Once an application is submitted, the PI is required to immediately notify the Neilsen Foundation if a similar application to another funding source is submitted or if notification is received from another funding source that a substantially similar application has been conditionally approved for funding.
 Failure to report other funding applications, pending or approved, will jeopardize the Applicant's current Neilsen Foundation grant application status.